What Do I Need to Put on a Resume?

-In the today’s competitive job market, it can be hard to know exactly what to put in your resume.
-There are a few major elements that belong in every resume, but one important thing to keep in mind is versatility.
+Another important thing to keep in mind is versatility.
 Don’t be afraid to tweak your resume to match job listings, moving things up and down on the page or even adding and removing portions.

-Put Experience In Your Resume
+1. Put Experience in Your Resume

 In most fields, it is difficult for employers to evaluate the quality of a college degree.
 There are so many schools and majors that nobody can know which programs are rigorous and which are not.
 When an employer is comparing two resumes from schools he has never heard of before, he will prioritize each applicant’s job experience over their education.
 Nothing compares to direct, relevant job experience in terms of showing employers that you know exactly what the job is and what you need to know to do it well.
 Make sure to highlight your job experience prominently in your resume.